 This month I was posted to San Jose for work, but unlike most work trips this one included a stay over the weekend.
-So, stuck on my tod in California I decided to rent a Harley to explore the area as it’s not often you get chance to cruise down the West Coast freeways on a big hog, definitely on many bikers bucket lists and too good a chance to miss.
-I hired my bike from EagleRider in San Francisco, who had a wide selection of Harley’s to choose from (but also have others).
+So, stuck on my tod in California I decided to book Harley Davidson rental bike to explore the area as it’s not often you get chance to cruise down the West Coast freeways on a big hog, definitely on many bikers bucket lists and too good a chance to miss.
+I went to EagleRider San Francisco motorcycle rental, who had a wide selection of Harley’s to choose from (but also have others).
 I initially booked a Sportster 1200, but due to unavailability was given a Dyna Low Rider 103 as an upgrade – nice one!

 EagleRider put together a great service and covered pretty much everything you need, helmets and jackets to hire, the bikes come with saddle bags for luggage right down to covering the electronic payment of the Golden Gate bridge toll (you can’t sign up for an account for this if you’re not US resident and no cash payment, unlike other San Fran bridges).
 I took my own leathers, boots and gloves and hired a lid.
 Small piss-pot open face lids are available for free and they had a small number of full face lids to hire, however the condition of the one in my size wasn’t great (but they discounted the hire accordingly).